Bunk/resume/src/resume.md

 :   *Lead Full Stack Engineer*

+    * Served as interim manager for 6 months on the Authentication squad.
     * Led 3 individual teams of ~6 engineers each as domain & engineering expert, coding mentor, and force multiplier.
-    * Established & sponsored the first two yearly all-company Hackathons (IN/HACK) to raging aplomb, bringing together a total of 34 teams with members from across the company ranging from Engineering to Marketing, Sales, Customer Support, and Executives.
-16 separate ideas were implemented directly into the product.
+    * Established & sponsored the first two yearly all-company Hackathons (IN/HACK) to rave review, bringing together a total of 34 teams with members from across the company ranging from Engineering to Marketing, Sales, Customer Support, and Executives.
+Sixteen (16) separate ideas were implemented directly into the product.
     * Re-architected and broke apart monoliths across the company into fully functional & independently scalable microservices which dramatically increased engineering velocity and reliability.
     * Architected & built the internal "Flow" React framework which led to much lower friction between Product, Design, and Engineering when iterating on UX.
     * Pioneered both end-to-end & API contract testing approaches at InVision in order to increase confidence in fully automated releases.